topicai/dlog/README.md

 }
 )

-Given that Kinesis prefers the maximam batch size to be 1MB, and `reflect.Type.Size()` returns the size of a Go variable in bytes, we can easily compute the batch size as 1MB/msgSize.
+Given that `PutRecords` API prefers the maximun batch size be 5MB, the maximum entry size in batch be 1MB, and entry data be the type of `[]byte`, we should encode each message to `[]byte`, check its size before send to buffered channel, and send batch to `PutRecords` API before its size exceeds 5MB.

 If the Kinesis/Firehose service runs slower than the sync goroutine, according to AWS document, we can increase the number of Kinesis